• A Level/IB History: AQA, CIE, Edexcel, OCR and WJEC

 I continued these private lessons whilst teaching undergraduate students History at the University of St Andrews, composing and delivering weekly lessons, marking coursework and preparing them for exams.
 Outside of the classroom I worked one-on-one with students who needed extra help with particular topics, more complex reading and essay-writing.

-After leaving St Andrews I began working for Keystone.
-I tutor students from primary to A-Level in History, History of Art and English.
-I also teach primary Maths up to 11+.
+Since leaving St Andrews I have tutored more than 500 hours for Keystone, teaching students from primary to A-Level History, History of Art and English.

 After achieving 3 As at A-Level, I moved from rural Cornwall to London where I earned a First Class degree in the History of Art from the Courtauld Institute (Britain's premier institution for the study of the subject).
 I then went onto advanced study of Italian and Latin and a master's degree in the Cultural and Intellectual History of the Renaissance, for which I was awarded a Distinction.

 After completing my MA I decided to devote my life to teaching and writing about history.
 This led me to a fully-funded PhD in the School of History at the University of St Andrews; a long-term residential research fellowship at the British School at Rome (British Academy); teaching at the University of St Andrews and now a career as a professional tutor for Keystone.

 My teaching approach is based on two principles: engagement and method.

-Engagement: Students learn more quickly and energetically if they are interested in the topic or skill that we are trying to master.
-Therefore I assess each student not only on their academic abilities but also their motivations and personality and adapt my lessons accordingly.
+Engagement: Students learn more quickly and energetically if they are interested in the topic or skill that they are trying to master.
+Therefore, I assess each student not only on their academic abilities but also their motivations and personality and adapt my lessons accordingly.
 This drives my students to learn during our time together and long after our lessons have finished.